Tutorials

 cr_vertices_o = create_vertices_list(r_cr_circles_o, 12)

-# Build the circular control rod cells placed along two circumferences
+# Build the circular control rod regions placed along two circumferences by

 )